How to create a multi-vendor marketplace website

 Consider focusing on one geographic area to start, and then expanding into new markets from there.
 This is a playbook followed by numerous successful multi-vendor marketplaces, from Uber to Taskrabbit, both of which started in the San Francisco Bay Area.

 For a marketplace to be successful, buyers and sellers must have trust.
-Both in each other and in the marketplace platform.
+Both in each other and in the platform.

 Establishing trust is hard for any new business, but even more so for multi-vendor marketplaces.
 Buyers might be spending a lot of money, and sellers could be sharing valuable assets like their homes (Airbnb) or cars (Turo).